dkublik/jekyll-now/_posts/2018-08-26-springboot - metrics with micrometer and aws cloudwatch.md

 Study the list however and you will not find CloudWatch there.
 Still, the registry exists and can be found both in [repo](https://repo.spring.io/libs-release/io/micrometer/) and
 [github](https://github.com/micrometer-metrics/micrometer/tree/master/implementations) waiting to be used.

-When making particualar metric system (like e.g. datadog) work with Spring boot through micrometer all required componets can be found in two places:
+When making particular metric system (like e.g. datadog) work with Spring boot through micrometer all required components can be found in two places:

 * _micrometer-registry-datadog.jar_ (in case of datadog) - containing Spring Boot independent meter registry and utils